danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 - Suggests a philosophical inquiry: who but the philosopher cares about the difference between a closed door and an open door.

+- Another reason to wonder: difference between everyday and deeper sense, and relation to negation.

     - Every day sense: reference to tangible object, such as a jar, a bottle, a door or a window; and as a contrast to "closed".
 "Open" used with "closed" normally, even definitionally.
 (Open means not closed.)

 	- In this normal usage, the sense of openness is had by negation.

-    - Look up definiton of "open":
+	- Also note definition of "open":

-        - Not closed or blocked up; not covered; not fastened or sealed; not buttoned; not constipated; unguarded;
+	    - Not closed or blocked up; not covered; not fastened or sealed; not buttoned; not constipated; unguarded; unprotected; unfolded;
-	unprotected; unfolded; unclenched; unconcealed.
+	      unclenched; unconcealed.

     - Less common but deeper sense: reference to a condition or state of being, such as hospitality, love, and enlightenment; and without a contrast to "closed", as if *being open*, in this sense, were a virtue in itself.

-- Insofar as "open" so refers to a positive condition, what account are we to give of it?
-The negative definitions seem insufficient.

-- This suggests there is a positive account to give

-## "open" in more profound uses
-- "Open" used with "closed" normally, even definitionally, but also without a contrast figuratively:
-	- Open door
+		- Open door ("My door is always open")
 		- Open heart
 		- Open eyes
 		- Open mind

-	- Use “open” more profoundly in contexts where openness a virtue
-		- My door is always open
-		- An open heart
-		- An open mind
-	- Not just a contrary to being closed; a condition or state of being.
-So what does it mean in this context?
-	- Implications for what it means to see, to love?
-What we value as human beings.
+    - Insofar as "open" so refers to a positive condition, a state of being rather than negation or privation, what account are we to give of it?
+The negative definitions seem insufficient.
+This suggests there is a positive account to give, and one with implications for what it means to see, to love, to embrace, to appreciate.

-## Paradox in the idea of being open
+## Introduction to paradox in the idea of being open
-- Another reason to think about openness is that what it means is puzzling, when you think about it, and it involves a paradox
-	- Will explore this more fully in a moment
-- Suppose I open a tightly closed jar by breaking it.
-Why do we hesitate to say I have thereby opened the jar? revise
-- Openness more than stimulus: a closed system is capable of being moved and moving in return.
-In openness there is a sense of allowing the outside to come in.
-(Or of going out?).

-## Philosophical spirit of inquiry
-- Interest in prosaic profundity of open: like what Aristotle says about Socrates sitting
-- Philosophy not just about big things, but the big as intimated in the small
-- Use Socrates vs Socrates sitting for this, to care about open vs closed.

-## Further implications
-- What does it mean to be educated?
-- What world are we delivered to in being open to it.
-- Sellars: manifest vs scientific image?
+- There is also a paradox in openness, especially when thinking of it as a positive condition, or state of being.
+  This leads to the first half of my lecture.
+The second half will be my attempt to resolve the paradox.

-# Body
+# Body of Lecture

-## Spell out paradox
+## Part One: Paradox Presented

+### General statement of paradox?

+- Here, I need a statement about the paradox of being closed to be determinate, yet open to be open.

+    - Perhaps could use jar here.

 ### Parabola:

+Geometric example of being closed: a figure.

+    - Euclid definition of figure: I.14:

+        > A figure is that which is contained by any boundary or boundaries.

+	- Note that "that which is contained" indicates an inside or interior.

+    - First example of figure in Euclid: circle

+	> A circle is a plane figure contained by one line such that all the straight lines falling upon it from one point among those lying within the figure equal one another.

+- Apollonian complication of figure:

+    - A plane introduced into a cone produces conic sections.
+    The circle is one, as is the ellipse.
+But the parabola and hyperbola are also produced, and they seem to be lines, strictly speaking, rather than figures.

+* Imagine a parabola whose line continues, in either direction, without end.

+    - Is parabola a line or a figure?
+As a conic section the answer is ambiguous: the ellipse is closed, and hence a figure; but the cutting plane's continuous tilt eventually yields the parabola, the first open figure, which is thus a line.

+    - Geometric terms already show an issue: figures are closed, so a parabola becomes a line, even though it is a figure.

 - Image of openness but actually closed
 - No way to go from outside to inside
 - Openness a bridge between inside and outside, but how?